torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part2.md

 ### Messages sent to `/public`

 On the server-side, we've wired the `/public` STOMP destination to our `PublicStomplet`.
-This Stomplet handles all messages sent by ever client to the `/public` destination, and is responsible for moving them along.
+This Stomplet handles all messages sent by every client to the `/public` destination, and is responsible for moving them along.
 This Stomplet enforces the sender of each value, to prevent anyone else from spoofing messages from others.